 You must plan your loans according to your needs and requirements.
 Unplanned loans and unnecessary debts leave a bad impact on your credit report.
 You must not utilize all of your credit cards at once, rather you should take one or two loans at a time.
 It will maintain your credit score and also provides you the opportunity to make easy pay off.
 If you take unplanned loans, you will end up with a pile of loans on you and your credit score could suffer due to late payments.
 So plan your loans according to your needs and avail them thorough minimum channels.

 Check your Credit Report

-You must check your credit reports weekly or once in a month.
+You must check your credit report weekly or once in a month.
 Your credit report contains the data to be used for calculating your credit score.
 You must request the copy of your credit report and check it for errors and make sure that all transactions are familiar to you.
 You must also check that all the payments are listed correctly.
 If you find any error related to late payments, you must report it to the bank so that they could take appropriate measures to correct it.

 Credit scores are dependent on many factors, but it solely depicts the credit worthiness of borrower.
 A borrower should take aforementioned tips into consideration in order to maintain the credit score.
 A good credit score helps in smooth process of loan requests and maintenance of credit worthiness of borrower.